 Boulevard Barbès, as well as the Goutte-d’Or neighborhood, are part of Paris’s “popular” districts.

-With a very cosmopolitan population, the area suffers from drug and cigarette trafficking.
+Known for its vibrant and cosmopolitan population, the area is unfortunately affected by issues like drug and cigarette trafficking.

 Porte de Clignancourt